Kyle Tucker Player Props: Astros vs. Twins

 Kyle Tucker At The Plate

-- In 13.5% of his games this season, he has hit a home run, and 3.2% of his trips to the dish.
+- He has gone deep in 13.2% of his games this year, and 3.2% of his chances at the plate.

-- Tucker has driven home a run in 22 games this season (42.3%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on two occasions..
+- In 22 games this season (41.5%), Tucker has picked up an RBI, and in nine of those games (17.0%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.